Non-Hodgkin Lymphoma (NHL) in Children

 called staging.
 Staging is the process of finding out how much cancer there is and

 it has spread.
-Staging is used to decide the best treatment options.
-There are
+Staging is used to decide the best treatment choices.

-different ways of staging NHL.
-Talk with your child's healthcare provider about the
+staging NHL.
+Talk with your child's healthcare provider about the stage of your

 - It's in 2 or more places, but